 Public Sector Management, Institutions & Reform

-Decentralisation can help make public sector management more efficient.
-A national strategy for decentralisation, launched in July 2009, is based on ensuring the rights of local communities in deciding on their own needs and priorities.
-The Ministry of Finance is developing a fiscal decentralisation plan, but local communities are not yet able to raise revenues or create revenue sources without cabinet permission.
+Decentralisation could help make public sector management more efficient.
+A national strategy for decentralisation, launched in July 2009, is based on ensuring the rights of local communities to decide on their own needs and priorities.
+The finance ministry is developing a fiscal decentralisation plan, but in the meantime local communities have no authority to raise revenue or create revenue sources on their own.

 Natural Resource Management & Environment